-1.1 This report informs Members of the number of Executive key decisions taken during the last quarter for which urgency provisions were utilised.
-There are various constitutional reporting requirements for such urgent decisions, including where proper constitutional procedures have not been adhered to and where special urgency procedures are relied upon.
+- 1.1 This report informs Members of Executive key decisions taken during the last quarter for which urgency provisions were utilised.
+There are various constitutional reporting requirements for such urgent decisions, including where proper constitutional procedures have not been adhered to and where special urgency procedures are relied upon. - 1.2 This report covers the quarter between October to December 2023.
+One decision taken during this quarter that utilised urgency provisions was contained in the previous report to Council on 30th November 2023 (Procurement of Replacement Fleet Vehicles).
+Members are notified that there have been no further decisions taken under the special urgency procedures during the quarter.
+The next report to Council will be in April 2024 covering the period January to March 2024.